Payments to South Africa are sent as a local payment via our South African partner Exchange4Free (E4F).

 - Accordingly, E4F must obtain the Electronic Mandate from each beneficiary, before it can successfully complete the payment to your beneficiary.

 In the process of obtaining the Electronic Mandate from the beneficiaries, E4F shall contact the beneficiaries using the contact details you provided when making the transaction.

 - Via an automated generated email and SMS upon receiving the payment instructions from us and again every 24 hours.

 - Via phone call within 24 hours from receipt of the payment instructions and the first email.

 - The beneficiaries will only be required to sign the Electronic Mandate once per calendar year and reporting data and electronic signatures will be stored in the database for the relevant calendar year and used to report to the SARB.

-If the information isn't provided on time, the bank may reject the payment.
-If this happens, we'll let you know.
+If the information is not provided on time, the bank may reject the payment.
+If this happens, we will let you know.